 index.js In the js file, you can write code for all the custom blocks you want to add inside the default function named registerBlockType. you also need to import some packages from WordPress before you start writing any codes.

 After you have written your code for your first custom Gutenberg block then you need to run a command for running your script using the following command.

 After running this command your scripts will start building and you can see a message like wp-scripts start as shown in the screenshot below.

 Read more: Why SEO is important for online success

-Now, open your posts section and click on add block in the left top and search for your custom block. add some content inside it and save it. after saving your post view post and you can see your first custom block there.
+Now, open your posts section click on add block in the left top, and search for your custom block. add some content inside it and save it. after saving your post view post you can see your first custom block there.